Allianz-led consortium in advanced talks to take on Aviva's French arm – sources

 By Pamela Barbaglia, Alexander Hübner and Arno Schuetze

-LONDON/MUNICH/FRANKFURT, Sept 24 (Reuters) - A consortium of German insurer Allianz ALVG.DE and private equity-backed life insurer Athora Holding is in advanced talks to take on Aviva's AV.L French operations in a deal worth 2 billion to 3 billion euros ($3.49 billion), sources close to the matter said.
+LONDON/MUNICH/FRANKFURT, Sept 24 (Reuters) - A consortium of German insurer Allianz ALVG.DE and life insurer Athora Holding is in advanced talks to buy Aviva's AV.L French operations in a deal worth 2 billion-3 billion euros ($2.3 billion-$3.5 billion), sources close to the matter said.

-Aviva is working with JPMorgan JPM.N and Rothschild on selling the unit which provides life insurance to French clients, the sources said.
+Aviva is working with JPMorgan JPM.N and Rothschild on selling the unit, which provides life as well as property and casualty insurance to French clients, the sources said.

 The business has also drawn interest from Axa AXAF.PA, Assicurazioni Generali GASI.MI and French mutual insurer La Mondiale MONDL.UL among others, the sources said.